slow-session/wellington.session.nz/other_sources.md

 permalink: /other_sources/
 ---
 Here's some other sources of tunes you might find useful.
-If you look at nothing else make sure you check out Charlie Montomery's tunes on this website.
+If you look at nothing else make sure you check out Charlie Montomery's tunes.

 Charlie Montgomery: